tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 ## What is docker

-Docker is a platform or ecosystem contains a bunch of tools(e.g. Docker Client, Docker Server, Docker Machine, Docker Images, Docker Hub, Docker Compose) that comes together to to creating and running containers.
+Docker is a platform or ecosystem contains a bunch of tools(e.g. Docker Client, Docker Server, Docker Machine, Docker Images, Docker Hub, Docker Compose) that comes together to creating and running containers.

 ### What's the container